Sedona Hot Springs

 Castle Hot Springs is primarily an all-inclusive resort for overnight guests, though they occasionally offer limited day spa packages.

 Ready to find your next soak?
-Get complete directions for all of the above hot springs from our Arizona Hot Springs guide to gain access to the best thermal waters across the American Southwest.
+Use our Arizona Hot Springs Guide to track down and qualify the best thermal waters throughout the entire state.